 Historic town on the Krishna river.
 The Menavali ghat with its stone steps and old temples is a filming location for many Marathi and Hindi movies.
 Quick chai stop here is nice.
 Wai also has a few good veg restaurants if you want breakfast.

 If you haven't been, you should stop.
-The strawberry products are what they're famous for, but honestly the pizza and sandwiches at the food court are also good.
+The strawberry products are what they're famous for, but the pizza and sandwiches at the food court are good too.
 During strawberry season (November to February), you can buy fresh fruit here.
 Kids love this place.
 Most of our customers stop here either going or coming back.

-Beyond just the viewpoints — here's what makes a Panchgani trip worth it
+Beyond the viewpoints, here's what makes a Panchgani trip worth it

 2 km from town

 Asia's second largest mountain plateau.
 Flat volcanic basalt rock at 4,500 ft.
-Horse riding, stunning views.
-Must-visit!
+Horse riding and wide views off the edges.
+Don't skip it.

 In town

-Panoramic viewpoint overlooking Krishna Valley.
-Best at sunrise/sunset.
+Viewpoint over the Krishna Valley.
+Best at sunrise or sunset.
 Named after British surveyor Sydney Beckwith.

 1 km from town